viniciof1211/ACES/CONTRIBUTING.md

 ## How to Contribute

-1. **Contact admin for inclusion into the Azure DevOps Project & Repo**:
+1. **Contact admin for any big and disruptive ideas you'd like to discuss before implementation, architecture-wise**:

 Send e-mail to _Flores, Vinicio <vfloreshdz@gmail.com>_